jhimberg/paavodata/README.md

 *Postal code area boundaries, Statistics Finland The material was downloaded from Statistics Finland's interface service on Mar 3 2019, with the licence CC BY 4.0.*

 There are example functions in `utilities.R` for plotting a map using any of the aggregation levels.
 They use polygons in `map_and_names/statfi_reduced_ziparea_map_20??.rds`.
 These are originally from the same source as the Paavo data (http://geo.stat.fi).
 The original shape files have been transformed into so reduced by resolution - and smallest island have been removed (see `map_and_names/statfi_reduced_ziparea_map_20??.rds`).
 The remaining polygons have been rewritten as a data frame that can be printed by `ggplot2::geom_polygon`.
-(The original shapefiles can be plotted using `geom_sf` slower).
+(The original shapefiles can be plotted using `geom_sf` which suits better for map data, however, at least with ggplot2 3.1.0 in OSX it has been considerably slower)

 `map_and_names/pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0) are zip code polygons from Duukkis http://www.palomaki.info/apps/pnro/ that have been converted into a data frame that can be used by `ggplot2` function `geom_polygon`.
-  - Cons: It is inconsisten with some of the newer zipcode areas
+  - Cons: It is inconsistent with some of the newer zipcode areas
   - Pros: the polygons are better reduced compared to the polygons that are in `statfi_reduced_ziparea_map_2015.rds`

 ### Commune/city numbers